github/docs/content/rest/overview/resources-in-the-rest-api.md

 Blank fields are included as `null` instead of being omitted.

-All timestamps return in ISO 8601 format:
+All timestamps return in UTC time, ISO 8601 format:

     YYYY-MM-DDTHH:MM:SSZ

 For more information about timezones in timestamps, see [this section](#timezones).

-#### Summary representations
+### Summary representations

 When you fetch a list of resources, the response includes a _subset_ of the attributes for that resource.
 This is the "summary" representation of the